aldas/go-nmea-client/README.md

     * HEX,
     * BASE64,
     * CanBoat format
+* Can assemble Fast-Packet frames into complete Messages
 * Can decode CAN messages to fields with CanBoat PGN database
 * Can output decoded messages fields as:
   * JSON (stdout)